In 1994, John Hughes produced and wrote the screenplay for an updated version of the holiday classic Miracle on 34th Street.

 They’re told that it comes furnished, courtesy Kris Kringle.

 There’s even a fire blazing in the fireplace, and three stockings hanging on the mantel:

 So Susan got exactly what she wished for — a yellow house in the suburbs, a dad, and, well, she says, she can wait a little longer for that baby brother…

-UPDATE: The real house where this was filmed is on the market in Lake Forest, Illinois.
+Update: This house is on the market in Lake Forest, Illinois.

-Last week I showed you the sets from the original Miracle on 34th Street.
-Do you have a favorite version?
+Last week I showed you the original Miracle on 34th Street house.